sysid/tldr/pages/common/xargs.md

 hi bob
 ```
 What's happening here?
-1. xargs splits the input stream on whitespace, producing 5 arguments, alice and bob.
+1. xargs splits the input stream on whitespace, producing 2 arguments, alice and bob.
-2. We passed -n 5, so xargs then passes each argument to a separate echo hi $ARG command.
-By default, it passes as many args to a command as possible, like echo hi alice bob.
+2. We passed `-n 1`, so xargs then passes each argument to a separate echo hi $ARG command.
+   By default, it passes as many args to a command as possible, like `echo hi alice bob`.

 3 Things to master:
 1. The algorithm for splitting text into arguments (-d, -0).
-Discussed below.
-2. How many arguments are passed to each process (-n).
-This determines the total number of processes started.
+2. How many arguments are passed to each process (-n)
 3. Whether processes are run in sequence or in parallel (-P).

 Choose One of 3 Ways of Splitting stdin